error

 Please wait...

 To go straight to the articles in the latest edition please scroll down to the section(s) below that are of interest to you.
-For a preview of these articles, read the introduction to the latest edition from Sharon Baynham here:
+For a preview of these articles, read the introduction to the latest edition from Stefanie Redmond here:

-Finally, we include links to our regular Indirect Tax Weekly Talking Points and our round-up of news around our international network with our Week in Tax publication.
+Finally, we include our usual links to Indirect Tax Weekly Talking Points and Week in Tax summaries of the key tax developments from around the world.

 Tax matters for business